 If you have registered to vote you will receive your poll cards or postal packs as follows:

-Poll cards are sent out about a month before an election.
+Poll cards are sent out in two waves:

 If you receive a poll card for someone not living at your address please put it back in the post and write 'Return to Sender, addressee not at this address' over the address.
 You do not need to affix a postage stamp.

-If you have opted to vote by post, postal vote packs are usually sent out in two waves, about four weeks (wave 1) and two weeks (wave 2) before an election.
+If you have opted to vote by post, postal vote packs are sent out in three waves:

 No. You do not need to take your poll card or any identification with you to your assigned polling station unless you are an anonymous voter.